-Lulu is a self publishing company, but that doesn’t mean the student writers didn’t have to meet tough standards.
+Lulu is a self-publishing company, but that doesn’t mean the student writers didn’t have to meet tough standards.
 The manuscript required several revisions to meet distribution requirements, but students didn’t balk.
 They were eager to put in the extra work with some students even working weekends to get the completed manuscript revised in time.

 The original idea was that the class would be self-sustaining.
 Students developed a marking plan to sell the books for $20.
-Before the first shipment of books were even delivered, students had sold more than 300 copies.
-“Not only were we able to replenish the grant funds, we were also able to give away scholarships to students,” Raucci said, noting that three $500 scholarships were awarded at the end of the school year.
+Before the first shipment of books was even delivered, students had sold more than 300 copies.
+“Not only were we able to replenish the grant funds, but we were also able to give away scholarships to students,” Raucci said, noting that three $500 scholarships were awarded at the end of the school year.